Venezuelan crisis of 1902–1903: Blockade

 In the meantime, whilst London and Berlin considered Castro's offer, American public opinion increasingly turned against the action, and there were references to the nearby presence of Admiral George Dewey's U.S. fleet, which was conducting long-planned exercises at Puerto Rico.
 Neither the British government nor the British press considered U.S. intervention a serious possibility.
 The U.S. did, after the December ultimatums to Venezuela, send an envoy to survey Venezuela's defensive capabilities, and thereby confirmed its confidence that the U.S. Navy could repel a German invasion.
 The publication of a British government White Paper, revealing the nature of the "iron-clad" agreement, infuriated the British press, not least because the yoking of British and German interests was considered dangerous, and unnecessary for the mere collection of some foreign debts.
 This was exemplified by Rudyard Kipling's polemic poem "The Rowers", published in The Times on 22 December as a response to the crisis; it included the words "a secret vow ye have made with an open foe ... a breed that have wronged us most ... to help them press for a debt!"

+The Italian cruiser Elba was the first to arrive off the coast of La Guaira on December, and the following day the armed cruiser Giovanni Bausan and the armored cruiser Carlo Alberto arrived.
+Italy was tasked with the blockade of the port of Vela de Coro (Falcón State).
+Warships from the Netherlands, Belgium, and Spain also joined the blockade.

 Britain unofficially told the United States on 17 December that it would accept arbitration in principle, and that Germany would soon agree too, as it did on 19 December.
 Castro's failure to back down left limited options in the face of the Monroe Doctrine, which would make any seizure of Venezuelan territory, even temporarily, problematic.
 In addition, the negative reaction in the British and American press had raised the costs of the intervention particularly for Germany, whose relations with the U.S. were more fragile than Britain's and who placed great value on the attitude of the British press.
-Germany had followed the British lead throughout the planning and execution of the operation, and as the British Ambassador in Berlin observed, "The idea of arbitration did not smile on them, but they accepted it at once because we had proposed it".
+Germany had followed the British lead throughout the planning and execution of the operation, and as the British ambassador in Berlin observed, "The idea of arbitration did not smile on them, but they accepted it at once because we had proposed it".